GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/03-timing-decorator.md

 url: {{ingress_protocol}}://{{session_namespace}}-grafana.{{ingress_domain}}/d/raw-requests?orgId=1&refresh=5s
 ```

-As the charts fill out, you should see something to what is shown by the following screenshot.
+As the charts fill out, you should see something similar to what is shown by the following screenshot.

 ![](hello-world-v2-raw-requests.png)